Yanosuke Hirai: Personality

 One of Hirai’s former staff members testifies as follows.
 “Hirai was a man with a strict sense of responsibility.
 He was strongly convinced that an engineer must take responsibility for the whole chain of consequences of his decisions, and that mere compliance with the letter of the law or regulations would not provide him a reasonable excuse.”

 The origin of Hirai’s deep, uncompromising sense of responsibility as a power engineer may be found in the conviction he shared with of Y. Matsunaga, the above-mentioned “King of Electric Power of Japan”, who maintained that, because electric power was the foundation of social life and industry, its safe production at the lowest cost and without any discontinuity was ‘their’ duty.

 Hirai also had an uncanny capacity to convince others to adopt his point of view by clearly articulating and backing up the arguments for it.
 This was shown by his success, both in the Niigata and Onagawa cases, in securing collective decisions in favor of a much higher level of precaution than other experts would have advocated.
-In the groupthink atmosphere that prevails in many large enterprises in Japan, this was no mean feat.
+In the groupthink atmosphere that prevails in many large enterprises in Japan, this was no small feat.